unstream/hello/README.md

 ### Run the project
 Either execute the war directly calling java -Dneo4jData=&lt;db-folder&gt; -jar hello-ingo-1.0-SNAPSHOT.war or deploy the war to a Servlet Container, I tested with Wildfly and Tomcat.
+You need to specify where the embedded neo4j database stores its data.
+Use a external neo4j instance by changing /hello/hello-ingo/src/main/java/net/unstream/fractalapp/Application.java.

 ### Modules
 #### hello-ingo